darinz/DL/01_Math/16_numerical_methods.md

 vectorization_example()
 ```

+**Code Annotations:**
+- Compares vectorized and non-vectorized implementations.
+- Shows dramatic speedup from vectorization.

+---

 ### Matrix Operations

-Efficient matrix operations are essential for neural networks.
+Efficient matrix operations are essential for neural networks, which are built on matrix multiplications.

 ### Python Implementation: Matrix Operations